space-wizards/docs/src/en/proposals/slambamactionman-tourist.md

 ## Additional Changes

 HoP will have a new job role available to them: Visitor.
 The Visitor has the same access rights as a Passenger (Maintenance), but with a different job icon.
 This keeps them distinct from Passengers (useful for Command and crew).
 The Visitor job role can also be used by admins for events.
+(2024-02-07: This has now been implemented and merged into the game)

 ## Possible Expansions